indieopensource/paid-license/terms.md

 ## Whole Agreement

 Both sides intend the _Order Form_ and these terms as the final, complete, and only expression of their terms about licensing of the _Software_.
-However, this agreement does not affect any separate nondisclosure agreement _Developer_ and _Customer_ may have.
+But this agreement does not affect any separate nondisclosure agreement _Developer_ and _Customer_ may have.

 ## Enforcement